anasmounsif/Language_Detection/README.md

 #### Test

-To run the tests, type: `$ pytest` inside the root folder or you can also run specific tests by typing:
+To run the tests, type: `$ pytest -v` inside the root folder or you can also run specific tests by typing:

 `$ py.test -k <test_name> -v`